 With Monday’s announcement and the uncertainty as to how this will impact the number of cases we’re currently seeing, the extra pair of hands and support from this new role and last year students may be needed now more than ever to keep on top of the mounting pressures that our healthcare industry are facing.

 We will continue to aid our frontline workers where we can to help in the fight.
-If you’re looking to replace your workwear uniforms, browse our range online today or call a member of our team on 01603 731330 to discuss your requirements.
+If you’re looking to replace your nurses uniforms, browse our range online today or call a member of our team on 01603 731330 to discuss your requirements.